greenbat0365/traffic-alarm/README.md

-# Tentalk
+# Traffic Alarm

-Tentalk is a full‑stack web app that helps users schedule their work shifts and get real‑time traffic alerts before leaving for work.
+Traffic Alarm is a full‑stack web app that helps users schedule their work shifts and get real‑time traffic alerts before leaving for work.
 It combines a React frontend, an Express backend, Supabase for authentication and data storage, and Google Maps APIs for traffic estimation.

 ---